Sestertius

-The name sestertius means "two and one half".
-It refers to the nominal value of two and a half asses, a value useful in commerce because it was one quarter of a denarius, a coin worth ten asses.
-The etymology is ancient.
-Latin writers derive sestertius from semis "half" and tertius "third", where "third" points to the third as, since two asses and half of a third equal two and a half.
+The name sestertius means "two and one half", referring to its nominal value of two and a half asses (a bronze Roman coin, singular as), a value that was useful for commerce because it was one quarter of a denarius, a coin worth ten asses.
+The name is derived from semis, "half" and tertius, "third", in which "third" refers to the third as: the sestertius was worth two full asses and half of a third.

-English-language sources routinely use the Latin form sestertius, plural sestertii.
-Older literature frequently uses sesterce, plural sesterces, since terce is the English equivalent of tertius.
-A common shorthand for values in sestertii is IIS (Unicode 𐆘).
-In this sign the Roman numeral II is followed by S for semis, and the whole is written with a horizontal strike.
-Where this symbol is impractical, HS is often used instead, with the crossbar of H standing for the strike across II.
+English-language sources routinely use the original Latin form sestertius, plural sestertii; but older literature frequently uses sesterce, plural sesterces, terce being the English equivalent of tertius.
+A modern shorthand for values in sestertii is IIS (Unicode 𐆘), in which the Roman numeral II is followed by S for semis, and the whole struck through; but because this symbol and striking through letters are not always convenient, HS may be used instead, with the horizontal bar of the 'H' representing the strike through the numeral II, rather than the letter H.